elh/xtbb/README.md

 * Queries can be written at the command line or in your preferred editor.
 * Results can be printed in a few formats: tabular, as zipped maps, raw.
-* Error contents in EDN are pretty printed.
+* Error contents in EDN are pretty-printed.

 <br>